ThomasGruszecki/spring-declarative-agents/README.md

 ## Usage
 1. Define an Interface:
-    * Create a Java interface and annotate it with @LargeLanguageModelProxy.
+    * Create a Java interface and annotate it with @AgentProxy.
     * Annotate methods with @Prompt.
-The api attribute in @LargeLanguageModelProxy must match a key under llm.providers in your configuration.
+The api attribute in @AgentProxy must match a key under llm.providers in your configuration.

     ```java
     package com.myapp.llm;

-    import com.gruszecki.agents.annotations.LargeLanguageModelProxy; // Use your starter's package
+    import com.gruszecki.agents.annotations.AgentProxy; // Use your starter's package
     import com.gruszecki.agents.annotations.Prompt; // Use your starter's package
     import com.fasterxml.jackson.databind.JsonNode;
     import java.util.Map;

-    @LargeLanguageModelProxy(
+    @AgentProxy(
         // Selects the configuration block from application.yml (must match a key under llm.providers)
         api = "OpenAI",